gchumillas-dart/domnode/README.md

 ### Creating complex nodes

-You can use the '$' method to create DomNode elements.

 ```dart
 // create a span and appends it to the body
 DomNode node = new DomNode('span',